decretist/Dissertation/Chapter2/chapter2.markdown

 > judge-electors; he is suspended from communion; at last, after the
 > court reconvened \[*lit.* the court having been renewed\], the accuser
 > is found \[to be\] at fault in \[bringing\] the accusation; finally he
-> proceeds to the assertion of his own case. (trans.
+> proceeds to the assertion of his own case.
+Here it is first asked
+> whether \[someone\] permanently excommunicated (*in excommunicatione
+> constitutus*) is able to accuse another?
+Second, whether anyone
+> (*quis*) under 14 years is able to testify in a criminal case?
+Third,
+> whether someone prohibited from accusation is able to assume the role
+> (*personam*) of testifying?
+Fourth, whether the same person is able to
+> be \[both\] accuser and witness?
+Fifth, whether someone not appearing
+> on the appointed day ought to be removed from communion.
+Sixth, if the
+> person of the accuser was found culpable in the court of the bishops,
+> whether he ought to be admitted to the assertion of his own case
+> concerning other things? (trans.
 PLE)

-> Here it is first asked whether \[someone\] permanently excommunicated
-> (*in excommunicatione constitutus*) is able to accuse another?
-Second,
-> whether anyone *quis* ?= *aliquis*) under 14 years is able to testify
-> in a criminal case?
-Third, whether someone prohibited from accusation
-> is able to assume the role (*personam*) of testifying?
-Fourth, whether
-> the same person is able to be \[both\] accuser and witness?
-Fifth,
-> whether someone not appearing on the appointed day ought to be removed
-> from communion.
-Sixth, if the person of the accuser was found culpable
-> in the court of the bishops, whether he ought to be admitted to the
-> assertion of his own case concerning other things?

 <!--